resma88/Newsly-newsapp/README.md

 - Paginate with buttons; click articles to read full stories.

 ## Contributing
 Fork, branch, commit, push, and PR.
-MIT License.

 For issues, open a GitHub issue.
 Enjoy! 📰